SzuniSOFT/laravel-rule-groups/README.md

 ```

 ## Configuration
-By default the package will generate all rule groups to the **app/RuleGroups** directory.
+By default the package will generate all rule groups into the **app/RuleGroups** directory.
 You can change it by publishing the configuration file.

 ```
 php artisan vendor:publish --provider="\SzuniSoft\RuleGroups\Providers\RuleGroupServiceProvider" --tag="config"